Saint Louis University Career Services has many resources available for you to use during your job search process, both online and in person.

 Services offered through other schools may be limited, as institutions offer different levels of reciprocity and access.
 SLU Career Services cannot guarantee assistance from any other school.

-Career services will contact the schools for you with a request of reciprocity.
+Career Services will contact the schools for you with a request of reciprocity.
 As we hear back from the schools, we will email you their contact information.
 It will be up to you to make contact with them and start the process.
-If you have not heard from your targeted school within 72 hours of receiving the initial email, contact the institution directly.
 Contact career services with any other questions.

-If you are a non-SLU student requesting access to SLU's Career Services, contact our director, Kim Reitter, at firstname.lastname@example.org with the name and email address of your career center's director.
+If you are a non-SLU student requesting access to SLU's Career Services, contact our office by sending the name and email address of your career center's director to email@example.com.

 If you did not attend or are not an alumnus of a Jesuit college or university, the following services may be available to you through SLU so long as you are a current undergraduate or graduate student or it has been less than one year since you graduated.